 The Recanting Victim and Domestic Violence

-The biggest difference between domestic violence and other forms of assault is that domestic violence involves people within the same family or household.
-However, it's these very relationships that can often complicate prosecution of the crimes, since victims may be reluctant to see someone so close to them get punished.
-When that happens, victims may stop cooperating with police and prosecutors and recant their previous statements about the attacks.
+The biggest difference between domestic violence and other forms of assault is that domestic violence involves people within the same family, household, or people that are dating.
+Prosecution of these crimes can be complicated, given the nature of the relationship.
+Victims of domestic violence may be reluctant to see a loved one so close to them get punished.
+When that happens, victims may stop cooperating with police and prosecutors.
+They may go so far as to recant their statements about the attacks.

 What Does "Recanting" Mean?

-A victim's statements to the police about domestic violence will be used both to charge the attacker with crimes and as evidence for the prosecution.
-If the victim later changes his or her story or takes back the statement altogether, it's known as recanting.
-This can happen at any time during the case, including at trial, but is often done early on in an attempt to get the charges dropped against the attacker.
+The state uses a victim's statements to the police about domestic violence to charge the abuser with crimes.
+Those statements then become evidence for the prosecution.
+If the victim later changes their story or takes back the statement altogether, it's known as recanting.
+This can happen at any time during the case, including at trial.
+Recanting often occurs after the incident and before trial in an attempt to get the charges against the abuser dropped.

 Why Do Victims Recant?

-There's no universal reason why victims of domestic violence later recant statements against their attackers, but the close relationship between them usually plays a big role.
-In some situations, it's the fear of more violence in the future if the attacker is acquitted or the charges are dropped, or if the attacker reappears after spending time behind bars.
-This fear is especially pronounced when local police and government lack resources to make sure victims are protected when their attackers are released.
+There's no universal reason survivors of domestic abuse recant statements.
+The close relationship between the abuser and the survivor usually plays a big role.
+In some situations, it's the fear of future violence if the victim cooperates with the prosecution.
+Sometimes this fear also occurs because a survivor worries about how the abuser will behave after spending time in jail.
+A victim's fear may increase when they know that the state cannot always protect them.
+Local police lack the resources to ensure survivors are protected when their attackers are released.

-Just because a victim no longer wishes to cooperate doesn't mean the case gets dropped.
-Unlike a private lawsuit between two parties, criminal cases like domestic violence are prosecuted by a district attorney's office.
-Therefore, the case against the defendant will continue even if the victim recants previous statements, assuming the prosecutor has enough other evidence available to support the charges.
+Just because a survivor no longer wishes to cooperate doesn't mean the case will be dropped.
+A criminal case is not like a private lawsuit between two parties.
+Criminal cases like domestic violence follow a different legal process.
+They are handled by a prosecutor's or district attorney's office.
+Therefore, the prosecutor will decide if the case goes forward.
+The prosecutor will assess the recanted statements of the survivor along with all the other evidence in the case.
+The prosecutor may pursue the case based on the strength of all the evidence taken together.
 Other evidence of the crime might include:

 - Photographs of injuries or property damage